Pragmora

 Article I

-The name of the Team shall be Pragmora Peace Action Team: (INSERT Community /University/ College name).
-All public usage of the Pragmora name to identify this Team shall use this form.
+The name of the Team shall be Pragmora Peace Action Team – [INSERT UNIVERSITY OR COMMUNITY] or, PPAT [INSERT UNIVERSITY OR COMMUNITY].
+All public usage of the Pragmora name to identify this Team shall use one of these forms.

 Article II